Install the plugin

 In the middle transverse view, draw a line with the Implant tool.
 As an alternative way, you can use the Length tool, right-click on the measurement and choose “Draw an implant” in the context menu.

-Shortcuts for moving an implant
+Moving an implant

 Draw a nerve